 f.
 Engages in a pattern of behavior that infringes upon the rights of another person; (3-23-22)

 g.
-Unauthorized absences from the Home in excess of those permitted by Section 352 of these rules;

-(3-23-22)
+Endangers the safety, wellbeing, or health of the resident or other persons or disrupts the peace of the home; (3-23-22)

 h.
-Endangers the safety, wellbeing, or health of the resident or other persons or disrupts the peace of the home; (3-23-22)

-i.
 The resident is required by law to register as a sex offender.
 Should it be determined by the Home that it must provide resources in excess of those provided to other residents to ensure the safety of the resident or other persons; (3-23-22)

-j.
+i.
 The resident does not meet the requirements and limitations set forth in Section 100 of these rules.
-(3-23-22)
+(3-23-22

 03. Discharge or Transfer During Absence.
 A resident who is absent from the Home may be discharged or transferred due to one (1) or more of the following: (3-23-22)